csbridge/turkey-21-website/templates/en/resources/general-info.md

 #### E. <u>Assignments</u>

-There will be two programming assignments that you will work on each day.
-The core assignment questions are designed to be done individually but we encourage you to teach each other -- this includes guiding your peers towards the answer without “giving it away” (see <a href="#C5">Learning with Honor</a>).
+There will be two programming projects that you will work on each day.
+The core project questions are designed to be done individually but we encourage you to teach each other -- this includes guiding your peers towards the answer without “giving it away”.

-- You will be expected to submit the first assignment by 14:00 (Turkey) each day and the second assignment by the end of the Office Hours/Work session in the evening.
+- You will be expected to submit the first project by 14:00 each day and the second project by the end of the Office Hours/Work session in the evening at 23:00.
 - Instructions for completing and submitting assignments will be posted on Ed.

 <!-- F. Social Activities -->

-#### E. <u>Social Activities</u>
+#### F. <u>Social Activities</u>

 We want you to learn a lot in this course but we also really want you to have **FUN** and to get to know students from different schools and areas!
 We also want you to get to know the Section Leaders, not just your own Section Leader!